 - Go / No Go: were the results satisfactory, or is there room for more improvements?

 There is not much literature on how to develop successful care pathways at the moment, but, for example, Great Ormond Street Hospital for Children in the UK talks about similar phases.

 These are the principles we found that work.
-Hospitals use our BuddyCare solution to make care paths mobile for patients.
+Our customers, several University Hospitals, Central Hospitals and Private Hospitals use our BuddyCare patient management platform to make care paths mobile for patients.
 This has enabled us to gather data on how patients stay on track on the care path, acknowledge instructions and carry out other important tasks during the pre- and post-operative phases and, thus, make improvements based on the collected information.